Lillian Hoban: Other Hoban collaborations

 In all, the Hobans collaborated on at least twenty-seven children's books between 1964 and 1972.
 Other standouts in the Lillian and Russell collaboration include the Brute Family books: The Little Brute Family (1966) and The Stone Doll of Sister Brute (1968).
 The books tell the humorous and heartwarming tale of a mean-spirited family that discovers the contagiousness of a good feeling and niceness.
 Both books were reprinted as Dell paperbacks and The Little Brute Family was republished by Farrar, Straus and Giroux in 2002.
 Emmet Otter's Jug-Band Christmas, based on the short story The Gift of the Magi by O. Henry told the story Emmett Otter and his widowed mother who enter a talent contest to earn money to buy each other Christmas gifts.
 The book won the Christopher Award in 1972.
-In 1977 the Jim Henson Company produced the television film adaptation and a musical stage adaption in 2008.
+In 1977 The Jim Henson Company produced the television film adaptation and a musical stage adaption in 2008.
 Emmet Otter's Jug-Band Christmas marked the Hobans' final collaborative effort.

-Career 1967-1998

 Arthur the Chimpanzee

 Lillian Hoban went on to find great success as an author and illustrator in the "I-Can-Read" books issued by Harper with early guidance from her long-time editor at Harper & Row, Ursula Nordstrom.
 Hoban explains that she did not set out to write an Easy Reader but simply wrote a story for children.
 Nordstrom loved the manuscript and fit it into the standard I-Can-Read format without changing a word.
 The Arthur series soon became wildly popular among children.
 Arthur the chimpanzee and his little sister Violet, explore many of the same trials and tribulations of childhood that she and her husband first explored with the Frances series.
 Hoban's first book in the series, Arthur's Christmas Cookies (1972), came from listening to her children baking cookies in the kitchen.
 Her son, Brom, devised a scheme to bake clay cookies, decorate them, and sell them for ornaments around the neighborhood to make money to buy Christmas gifts.
 In the book, Arthur makes clay cookies by mistake and then decides to make ornaments.
 Arthur's Honey Bear (1974) was also inspired by Hoban's experience with her own children who, along with the neighborhood kids, began selling their toys to each other.
 The activity led to a 2:00 am phone call from a concerned father who offered fifty dollars for Scooby-Doo because his son could not sleep without his security toy.
 Other popular titles written by Lillian Hoban in the I-Can-Read format include the Tilly the Mole and Mr. Pig books.